UniversalDependencies/docs/_id/index.md

       * _-nya_ as PRON as in _Aku membawa**nya** ke sini._ "I bring **it** here."
       * _-nya_ as DET as in _Rumah**nya** di Depok._ "**His/her** house is in Depok."
     * pronominal numerals: _beberapa_ "some/many", _semua_ "all" as in _**semua** siswa_ "**all** students"
-* Indonesian has the following coordinating conjuncion words (CCONJ):
+* Indonesian has the following coordinating conjunction words (CCONJ):
   * _dan, serta, maupun_ as the equivalents of "and" in English
   * _atau_ "or"
   * _tapi, tetapi, namun, melainkan_ as the equivalents of "but" in English